RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 If you have questions or suggestions, please email mikem@radicalresearch.llc

-Interested in supporting local organizations working on land-use issues.
-Please visit the [Redford Conservancy](https://www.pitzer.edu/redfordconservancy/) or [Riverside Neighbors Opposing Warehouses](https://tinyurl.com/RIVNOW).
+If you are interested in supporting local organizations working on land-use issues, please visit the [Redford Conservancy](https://www.pitzer.edu/redfordconservancy/) and/or [Riverside Neighbors Opposing Warehouses](https://tinyurl.com/RIVNOW).